-Monitoring of email and internet usage may take place without notice.
+Monitoring of email usage takes place without notice.
 You should have no expectation of privacy in respect of personal and business use of email and the internet whilst at work.

 Your email remains the property of the Council and therefore you should not use your Council email to send or receive any information that you regard as private.
 The Council may, in the course of its business, read emails that you have sent or received - although in the absence of evidence of wrongdoing the Council will try to avoid reading personal emails if possible.